DAY 1

 An integrated clean energy transition for ASEAN—one that pragmatically blends gas, renewables, hydrogen, and grid infrastructure—demands an equally integrated financing strategy.
 This panel builds directly on the preceding conversations on ASEAN’s transition bridge and the evolving role of energy majors to ask a fundamental question: How can public and private finance step up to back the full spectrum of transition investments, from gas infrastructure and grid upgrades to utility-scale renewables and clean molecules?

 Panelists will explore how the financial sector can adapt to support blended portfolios, finance transitional fuels without greenwashing, and design instruments that reflect the energy realities of emerging Asia.
-From Global Banking majros and DFIs to sovereign investors and corporate financiers, the discussion will examine how new capital structures, risk mitigation tools, and regional policy signals can accelerate bankability across a diversified project pipeline.
+From Global Banking majors and DFIs to sovereign investors and corporate financiers, the discussion will examine how new capital structures, risk mitigation tools, and regional policy signals can accelerate bankability across a diversified project pipeline.

 2:20 PM - 3:10 PM